-We created the artwork in collaboration with Westminster Abbey and The Charles Dickens Musuem.
+Luxmuralis created the artwork in collaboration with Westminster Abbey and The Charles Dickens Museum.

 The work is rich and vivid, saturated in colour and dense with visual effects set against a stirring soundtrack which builds to form a dramatic and poignant tribute to the writer.
-It features illustrations, quotes and a new colourised photograph of the author taken from the exhibition ‘Technicolour Dickens: The Living Image of Charles Dickens’ which will launch at the Charles Dickens Museum as soon as it is able to re-open.
+It features illustrations, quotes and a new colourised photograph of the author taken from the exhibition ‘Technicolour Dickens: The Living Image of Charles Dickens’ which launched at the Charles Dickens Museum.

 The Charles Dickens Museum: https://dickensmuseum.com/

 Click on an image below for larger version: